Mathics3/mathics-development-guide/docs/developing-code/extending/documentation-markup.rst

 documentation.
 It is kind of a mixture of XML, LaTeX, Python doctest, and custom markup.

+*In the future, we plan to use more Sphinx-based documentation.*

 The following commands can be used to specify test cases.

 +------------------------+-----------------------------------------------------------+